argonne-lcf/ai-testbed-userdocs/docs/sambanova/System-Overview.md

 ## Overview

 The SambaNova DataScale system is architected around the next-generation Reconfigurable Dataflow Unit (RDU) processor for optimal dataflow processing and acceleration.
 The SambaNova is a half-rack system consisting of two nodes, each of which features eight RDUs interconnected to enable model and data parallelism.
-SambaFlow, its software stack, extracts, optimizes, and maps dataflow graphs to the RDUs from standard machine learning frameworks, including TensorFlow and PyTorch.
+SambaFlow, its software stack, extracts, optimizes, and maps dataflow graphs to the RDUs from standard machine learning frameworks, like PyTorch.

+## TODO Add figure to show going from login node to lksdjf

 ## Configuration

-ANL has two SambaNova nodes, accessed as sm-01.alcf.anl.gov and sm-02.cels.anl.gov.
-The two nodes are configured similarly (excepting serial numbers).

-The software is in /opt/sambaflow: utilities are in /opt/sambaflow/bin
+SambaNova node can be accessed as sm-01.ai.alcf.anl.gov.

 The snconfig utility shows the static configuration.
 For example, on sm-01, and showing just the first RDU: